LogicDEX/WP-DEX-setup/README.md

 # WP-DEX-setup

-This is for Setting up a DEX on Wordpress
+This is for Setting up a DEX on Wordpress under own domain